emahuni/em-async-events/README.md

   altogether.
 - You can regulate each listener's linger catching up using `catchUp` time on listeners' options.
 - ~~globalLinger~~ - was deprecated in favour of using the default options' `eventsOptions.linger` option.
+- `$localLingeredEvents` are lingering events in the current scope (in Vue Component).
+This is meant for Vue and you can see these in devtools (computed).

 eg: Linger for 5000ms for new listeners of the event.